 Our seasoned team of experts is located in London and New York, the most important buying centres for English furniture.
 Their passion and the trust they inspire in buyers and sellers alike have generated high-profile sales including the Harrington commode in London – a world record price for a piece of English furniture – sold for £3.8 million.

-Along with single owner and house sales, the English Furniture Department holds a sale twice a year (Spring & Autumn) in each of our locations exploring the concept of Style throughout the centuries, appealing to connoisseurs and decorators alike - Style: Private Collections in London and Style: Silver, Ceramics, Furniture in New York.
+Along with single owner and house sales, the English Furniture Department holds the Style sale twice a year (Spring & Autumn) in each of our locations exploring the concept of style throughout the centuries, appealing to connoisseurs and decorators alike.